Ersanio/snes-assembly-book/docs/collections/stack.md

 # The stack
-The stack is a special type of 'table' which is located inside the SNES RAM.
+The stack is a special type of "table" which is located inside the SNES RAM.
 Imagine the stack as a stack of plates.
 You can only add (push) or remove (pull/pop) a plate from the top.
 You can visualize it as something like this:

 ```
 |   |